soc-air/socair.github.io/_posts/2019-08-24-Setting-Up-Xeus-Cling-Libtorch-OpenCV.md

 `conda install -c conda-forge xeus-cling`

-The conventional way to install any such library which can create conflicts with existing libraries, is to create an environment and then install it in the environment.
+Highly recommended way to install any such library which can create conflicts with existing libraries, is to create an environment and then install it in the environment.

 ```
 conda create -n cpp-xeus-cling